EDGECAM Programs Merged Into Single Machining Files With 1.5-Million Lines Of Code

 He says the benefits are “unbelievable,” creating a completely standardised system.
 “The customised software works for us exactly how we want it to, and everyone from the CAM programmer to an apprentice setting the tools, works in the same way.
 It demystifies shop floor activities and eliminates error.”

-Their most recent investment in customisation is the unusual way of using a Hexagon Pioneer Co-Ordinate Measuring Machine (CMM).
+Their most recent investment in customization is the unusual way of using a Hexagon Pioneer Co-Ordinate Measuring Machine (CMM).
 Rather than checking finished dimensions and ensuring a part is manufactured within tolerances at the end of the manufacturing process, Hexagon wrote a piece of customised software to enable them to use it to find offsets at the beginning of the operation.

-Known as Zero Transfer Fixture Plates, this particular customisation means that instead of having to put each part on the machine and set it, the component is set on the CMM which gives them the X, Y, Z and U orientation.
+Known as Zero Transfer Fixture Plates, this particular customization means that instead of having to put each part on the machine and set it, the component is set on the CMM which gives them the X, Y, Z and U orientation.
 This can be done with any number of components, and the information is transferred to the machine through the EDGECAM Merge software.
 This uses the data to add a programmed work offset and co-ordinate rotation into the appropriate merged programs.
 “We only have to put the Zero Transfer Plate, which is micron-accurate, into position on the machine, and it knows exactly where the part is, so we don’t have to set it.”

 The end result is a CNC program which can machine several parts at a time, without the need to use the machine as a set-up station, as all preparatory operations are now carried out offline.